Joe Walsh: Eagles reunions with Walsh

-On October 30, 2007, the Eagles released Long Road Out of Eden, their first album of all-new material since 1979.
-For the first year after the album's release, it was available in the U.S. only via the band's website and at Walmart and Sam's Club stores.
-It was commercially available through traditional retail outlets in other countries.
+In 2007, the Eagles, including Walsh, released a single, "How Long", written by JD Souther.
+Later that year, the Walsh-era Eagles released Long Road Out of Eden, their first album of all-new material since 1979.
 The album debuted at number 1 in the U.S., the UK, Australia, New Zealand, the Netherlands, and Norway.
 It became their third studio album and seventh release overall to be certified at least seven times platinum by RIAA.
-Henley told CNN, "This is probably the last Eagles album that we'll ever make."
-The Eagles made their awards show debut on November 7, 2007, when they performed "How Long" live at the Country Music Association Awards.
+The Eagles, including Walsh, began a world tour in support of Long Road Out of Eden in 2008.